 But I’m not so sure I am passionately in love with the lime green seatbelts you'll see in the video.
 One step too far, perhaps, on the ‘vibrancy’ front (in the direction of Kermit).
 But, you know - eye of the beholder.
 Thankfully, though, it’s only the ‘LSD flashback to the Sixties’ coloured lime-green Kona that gets the matching 'LSD yellow' seatbelts.
 There are conservative options as well.

 The exterior styling is bold, too - it could almost be French.
 (Just talking about the styling.
 We wouldn’t want to inflict legendary French engineering on a vehicle such as this.
 Nobody deserves that.)

-On more objective grounds, there are three models - Active, Elite and Highlander - each with a choice two engines - a 2.0-litre atmo four with front drive and a six-speed auto, and a 1.6 turbo four with seven-speed dual-clutch and all-wheel drive.
+On more objective grounds, there are four models - Go, Active, Elite and Highlander - each with a choice two engines - a 2.0-litre atmo four with front drive and a six-speed auto, and a 1.6 turbo four with seven-speed dual-clutch and all-wheel drive.
 And we’ve seen both these powertrains before (in i30 and Tucson).